gnzsnz/ib-gateway-docker/README.md

 docker compose up
 ```

-After image is downloaded, container is started + 30s, the following ports will be ready for usage on the container and docker host:
+After the image is downloaded, the container is started + 30s, the following ports will be ready for usage on the container and docker host:

 | Port | Description            |
 | ---- | ---------------------------------- |